2013

 ● 2-22-2013: Several weeks ago an idea came to me that I thought was a very important one; and I thought I should write it down promptly, to preserve it.
 But I neglected to do so.
 And, sure enough, by the time I thought about it again, I’d forgotten what the idea was, and was unable to recollect it.
 But I thought I’d write this, a sort of consolation prize.
 I didn’t get the big idea, but I got this little story about it, an epitaph for an idea.
 And I thought I’d better write this down, before I forgot it, too.

-● 2-26-2013: What do I really want?
+● 2-26-2013: What do I truly want?
 I want to create great work that’s greater than anyone else’s, and that will remain so and be recognized as such by the world forever.
 Failing that, I want to do the best work I can (assuming that the best of it is great), and have it live and be recognized for as long as possible, even though it will someday perish.
 And, meanwhile, during the brief remainder of my life, I’d also like to have as much wealth and pleasure as possible (consistent with my maximizing my body of work).

 ● I received an email with the subject, “Study shows wealthy are paying more than their fair share.”
 The body of the email was as follows: